Poally/Poally/README.md

 👋 Hi, I’m Sadudee Poaliwat or you can call me Oak.
 I'm an QA Engineer for almost two years.
-Indeed, my work is not 100% invloved with coding.
+Indeed, my work is just partially coding in some part of product.
 So this Github is created as my sandbox in purpose of learning new things.

-🚧What am I learning
+🚧 What am I learning
 - cypress.io
+- javascript in frontend thing
+- kubernetes and some devops stuff
 - flask
 - and more to come